Masterxilo/paulfrischknecht-ch/index.md

-# paulfrischknecht.com
+# paulfrischknecht.ch

-## Welcome to paulfrischknecht.com
+## Welcome to paulfrischknecht.ch
 You can find me on

 - [LinkedIn](https://www.linkedin.com/in/paul-frischknecht-80a771150/en)